mitre/ckl2POAM/README.md

 1. Delete your existing ckl2POAM folder
 2. Download the most recent version: https://github.com/mitre/ckl2POAM/archive/refs/heads/main.zip
 3. Enter the ckl2POAM folder using the terminal
-4. Install dependencies: `yarn install`
+4. Install dependencies: `npm install`
-5. Build the app: `yarn run build`
+5. Build the app: `npm run build`

 ## How to use:
 1. Put your `.ckl` checklist files into `input/`
-2. Run the script: `yarn run start`
+2. Run the script: `npm run start`
 3. Converted spreadsheets will show up in `output/`

 ## Contributing, Issues and Support